Alli charged with misconduct by FA after controversial Coronavirus video | Goal.com

 “It is further alleged that the post constitutes an “Aggravated Breach”, which is defined in FA Rule E3(2), as it included a reference, whether express or implied, to race and/or colour and/or ethnic origin and/or nationality.

-"I just wanted to apologize on my behalf for the video I posted on Snapchat yesterday.
+"I just wanted to apologise on my behalf for the video I posted on Snapchat yesterday.
 It wasn't funny and I realised that immediately and took it down," 23-year-old Alli said.

 "I let myself down and the club.
 I don't want you guys to have that impression of me because it wasn't funny and I realised that straight away and took it down.